Man connected to the cosmos

 Saying “yes” to life

-Le Monde des religions No. 41, May-June 2010 — Because it is fundamental to all human existence, the question of happiness is at the heart of humanity's great philosophical and religious traditions.
-Its strong comeback in our Western societies,...
+The World of Religions No. 41, May-June 2010 — Because it is fundamental to all human existence, the question of happiness lies at the heart of humanity's great philosophical and religious traditions.
+Its resurgence in our Western societies...

 Should Pius XII be canonized?

-Le Monde des religions No. 40, March-April 2010 — Benedict XVI's decision to continue the beatification process for Pope Pius XII has sparked a widespread controversy, dividing both the Jewish and Christian worlds.
+Le Monde des religions no. 40, March-April 2010 — Benedict XVI's decision to continue the beatification process of Pope Pius XII has sparked widespread controversy, dividing both the Jewish and Christian worlds.
 The president of the rabbinical community of...

-Le Monde des religions, November-December 2009 — Religions are frightening.
+The World of Religions, November-December 2009 — Religions inspire fear.
 Today, the religious dimension is present, to varying degrees, in most armed conflicts.
-Even without talking about war, controversies surrounding religious issues...
+Even without mentioning war, the controversies surrounding religious issues...

 Islam, the French challenge

-Le Monde des religions, September-October 2009 — France is the European country with the largest Muslim population.
-However, the rapid growth of Islam in the land of Pascal and Descartes over the past few decades has raised fears and questions.
-Let's not even mention...
+The World of Religions, September-October 2009 — France has the largest Muslim population in Europe.
+However, the rapid growth of Islam in the land of Pascal and Descartes over the past few decades has sparked fears and questions.
+Let's not even talk about...